Skip to content

 Hair transplant graft rejection

-This condition affects the hair by attacking and destroying the hair follicle, after which a degree of scarring remains.
-Another condition includes alopecia areata which causes patchy hair loss.
-Both these conditions can result in temporary or permanent hair loss and is a contributor to why hair transplants fail to grow in some individuals and can be undetected before surgery is even performed.
+This condition affects the hair by attacking and destroying the hair follicle, resulting in a degree of scarring.
+Another condition includes alopecia areata, which causes patchy hair loss.
+Both of these conditions can result in temporary or permanent hair loss and contribute to why hair transplants fail to grow in some individuals, often undetected before surgery is even performed.

 Ineligibility for hair transplants